traefik/traefik/docs/content/routing/services/index.md

 The `preservePath` option allows to preserve the URL path.

-!!! info
+!!! info "Health Check"

-    If a heal-check is configured for the server, the path is no preserved.
+    When a [health check](#health-check) is configured for the server, the path is no preserved.

 ??? example "A Service with One Server -- Using the [File Provider](../../providers/file.md)"